BETA - Please be aware that this feature is currently in beta mode

 - Any job that is marked with errors.
 These errors must be manually corrected.

-Note: When cloning, the dedupe task in the C2C, L2L, and L2C jobs may show an error.
-To clear the error, make a minor change to the description and click Save.
+Note: When cloning, the dedupe task in the C2C, L2L, and L2C jobs may show an error, typically due to an attribute used in the task that is missing from the data source.
+To clear the error, look at the task configuration to see where there is an attribute missing, and fill it in where possible.
+Then click Save.
 This should clear the error.

 - Export tasks that write back to Salesforce.
-Make changes by unmapping any values that you do not want to write back to Salesforce.
+Make changes by selecting any values that want to write back to Salesforce.
 Note: Any Export task to Salesforce has been bypassed for your protection.
 We recommend that you run the jobs with the bypass enabled so you can review any data changes before writing data back to Salesforce.

 Review the dedupe logic and make changes as needed